ChaseSobey/apartment_manager/RB189/rb189_project_assessment/README.md

 Create a database with the name 'project' and download schema.sql into the database with the following terminal command: psql -d project < schema.sql

-run the program with the terminal command "bundle exec ruby apt_manager.rb -p $PORT -o $IP" and then enjoy!
+enter the file path of the program and run 'bundle install' in the terminal to set up all dependencies run the program with the terminal command "bundle exec ruby apt_manager.rb" and then enjoy!

 ---- LOGIN CREDENTIALS ----